yamin-shihab/study-notes/grade_7/science.md

   * Biological control is a method of controlling insect pests using their natural enemies.
 * Indicator species is a plant or animal species that helps indicate environmental change.
 * When a species is extinct, it no longer exists.
-* When it is endangered, the species is in imminent danger of becoming extinct.
+* When it's endangered, the species is in imminent danger of becoming extinct.
   * A threatened species is one whose numbers are declining.
-* When a species is extirpated in a location, it is extinct there, but there are others somewhere else.
+* When a species is extirpated in a location, it's extinct there, but there are others somewhere else.
 * Vulnerable species have faced threats that may cause it to go extinct.
 * The pioneer species of an area is the first one to occupy the area.
 * A keystone species helps hold an ecosystem together.